Preparing for Sales Meetings: A Step-by-Step Playbook

 - Objections + next steps (7 mins)

-4. Prepare Talking Points: Sound Natural, Not Scripted
+4. Prepare Talking Points (Sound Natural, Not Scripted)

 - Outcome-Driven Messaging:

-- Response: “Many clients felt the same until they saw our [differentiator].
-Could we explore how this might complement your existing setup?”
+With: We helped [Client] reduce churn by 25% using AI-driven insights. - Role-Play Objections:Objection: We’re happy with our current vendor.Response: Many clients felt the same until they saw our [differentiator].
+Could we explore how this complements your current setup?

 5. Gather Battle-Ready Materials

-- One-Pagers: Highlight 3 key stats (e.g., “90% of clients see ROI in 6 months”).
+- One-Pagers: Highlight 2–3 key stats (e.g., 90% of clients see ROI in 6 months).

-The ROI of Preparation: Real Results
+The ROI of Sales Meeting Preparation

 Companies that standardize sales prep see: